What is Bowed Tendon Horse and How It Can Affect Your Horse

 Allowing Your Horse to Rest

-Obviously, you still want your horse to be active and healthy, but your horse will be more prone and more likely to injure him or herself without the proper rest.
+You still want your horse to be active and healthy, but your horse will be more prone and more likely to injure him or herself without the proper rest.

 Maintaining Proper Grooming and Hygiene

 Horses should be groomed daily.
-Not only is this a great time to bond with your horse and look after his or her mane, tail, hooves, and coats, but it also allows you to inspect your horse daily for any swelling or other signs of injury.
+Not only is this a great time to bond with your horse and look after his or her mane, tail, hooves, and coat, but it also allows you to inspect your horse daily for any swelling or other signs of injury.

-So there you go, grooming isn’t all about just looking pretty.
+Grooming isn’t all about just looking pretty.
 It serves as an important function for horses in maintaining their hygiene, hoof-health, and allows you to do a once-over for injuries.

 Regular and Proper Vet Care